-Join us Monday, September 23, at 7:00 p.m. in the Commonwealth Auditorium on the campus of William & Mary, as we welcome filmmakers Moyo and Morayo Akande.
-They will screen their short film “1745” and discuss their writing process as well as the research they have done.
-They will be joined by early American historian Simon Newman, one of the authors of the digital project Runaway Slaves in Britain which in part inspired them to make the film.
+On Monday, September 23, at 7:00 p.m. in the Commonwealth Auditorium on the campus of William & Mary, we welcomed filmmakers Moyo and Morayo Akande.
+They screened their short film “1745” and discussed their writing process as well as the research they have done.
+They were joined by early American historian Simon Newman, one of the authors of the digital project Runaway Slaves in Britain which in part inspired them to make the film.

 Moyo Akande is an actress and producer.
 She has an extensive list of television credits for the BBC and has worked with Olivier and Tony award-winning directors across theatres in Britain.
 Morayo Akande is a BIFA and BAFTA nominated writer.
 Their BAFTA and BIFA nominated short film—“1745”—which they scripted and in which they star—is currently being developed into a feature film.

 When two young black enslaved black sisters escape into the wilds of 18th century Scotland, they must use all of their courage and strength to survive, unite, and stay free.